-As we've seen, even before the advent of nuclear weapons, people were thinking about military deterrence.
-However, there wasn't much in-depth analysis.
-Consider what security experts made of America's experience bombing Hiroshima and Nagasaki.
+As we've seen, even before the advent of nuclear weapons, military planners thought about strategic deterrence.
+However, their thinking hardly reflected much in-depth analysis.
+Consider what security experts made of America's nuclear bombing of Hiroshima and Nagasaki.

-For most Americans in 1945, these nuclear raids were critical to ending the war.
-When the United States bombed Hiroshima and Nagasaki, the Japanese were defenseless and near defeat.
+For most Americans in 1945, these nuclear raids ended the war.
 When Japan surrendered, the Japanese Emperor referred to the bombings.
-As a result, Allied officials concluded that using nuclear weapons was not just instrumental, but critical to securing victory against Japan.
-They adopted the view that the first use of nuclear weapons would ensure a quick victory against any adversary.
+Allied officials concluded that using nuclear weapons was not just instrumental, but sufficient to ending the war.
+They also concluded that the first use of nuclear weapons would ensure a quick victory against any future adversary.

-Popular revisionist academics, as well as the official American history of the air war, The U.S. Strategic Bombing Survey, offer alternatives to this view.5 The revisionists argue that the Japanese Emperor ended the war because he knew Japan would lose as soon as the Soviets entered the war against Tokyo.
-Japan's Emperor cited the bombings of Hiroshima and Nagasaki, they argue, not because they actually forced him to surrender, but to save face, i.e., to help excuse his decision to surrender.
-Meanwhile, The U.S. Strategic Bombing Survey speculated that Japan might have surrendered if the U.S. naval blockade of Japan continued.
+Popular revisionist academics, as well as the official American history of the air war, The U.S. Strategic Bombing Survey, offered alternative views.5 The revisionists insist Japanese Emperor Hirohito ended the war because he knew Russia would soon enter the war against Japan and force Japan's defeat.
+Japan's Emperor cited the bombings of Hiroshima and Nagasaki, they argue, not because these raids themselves forced him to surrender, but to save face, i.e., to help excuse his decision to surrender.
+Meanwhile, The U.S. Strategic Bombing Survey speculated that Japan might have surrendered if U.S. Navy's blockade of Japan continued.
+Although both of these views are plausible, neither was shared by most U.S. and allied officials in 1945.6